Narayan Hari Apte: Umaj Padel Tar (Marathi)

 On the eve of a big US-Japan trade summit, a reporter gets a hot tip that the Japanese-American head of a big aerospace firm will be selling trade secrets to a Japanese contact.
 Intent on getting a scoop, the reporter hires private investigator John Blaylock to help her find out just what information is being handed over.
-In the course of snooping, the pair are discovered, but not before they learn that the Japanese contact is a member of the Yakuza.
+In the course of snooping, the pair is discovered, but not before they learn that the Japanese contact is a member of the Yakuza.
 When the aerospace executive turns up dead after an apparent suicide, the investigators realise that some very big secrets are being kept by some very important people.

 Amrit Manthan

 Amrit Manthan, which was produced and directed by V. Shantaram.
-Shantaram used this film to comment subtly on life and times in contemporary society too.
+Shantaram used this film to comment subtly on life and times in contemporary society, too.
 He was the first director to use a telephoto lens for his film Amrit Manthan (1934).
 It uses several film techniques from the German Expressionist cinema.
 Apart from all its notable achievements, this film is best remembered for its shot of the close-up of a priest's right eye.
 This film is also important for introducing several talented artists such as Durga Khote and Shanta Apte to a film-hungry audience.